Global Tariffs and the Equine Veterinarian: What You Need to Know

 - Stock levels: Carrying a little more of what you use regularly can reduce pressure if something’s delayed.
 This needs to be balanced by not over ordering (stock should be considered dollars sitting on the shelf, dollars that can’t be spent elsewhere)

 - Supplier relationships: It might be time to talk to your rep and ask where your most-used products are coming from.
-Are there Australian-made or U.S.-made equivalents you haven’t tried?
+Are there Australian-made or USA-made equivalents you haven’t tried?

 - New options: Tariffs often create opportunities for local companies to grow.
 You may start seeing new product lines appear.
 Stay open, but ask questions.